-Successful completion of MATH 094 or MAP 117 or BBCC Placement Exam into MATH 098 or higher and successful completion of BIM 190A or corequisite of BIM 190A
+Successful completion of MATH 094 or MAP 117 or BBCC Placement Exam into MATH 098 or higher and successful completion of BIM 190A

-BIM 198: Special Topics
+BIM 198 : Special Topics

 This course provides individual study in one of the business information management subject areas.
 Study and credit hours determined at the time of enrollment by the instructor.